 - Young children – skeletal tissue is constantly growing so young children have high calcium requirements.

 - Pre-teens and teenagers – puberty prompts a growth spurt.
 This group also needs more calcium to build peak bone mass.
 If the skeleton is strengthened with enough calcium during these years, diseases like osteoporosis in the later years are thought to be less likely.

 - Early 20s to mid-life – sufficient dietary calcium is required to maintain bone mass, although the amount of calcium required is less than during growth stages of life.

 - Pregnant women – a developing baby needs a lot of calcium and this is taken from the mother’s bones.
 However, most women rapidly replace this bone loss once the baby has stopped breastfeeding.
 There is no need for adult women to take additional dietary calcium during pregnancy, but pregnant adolescents require more calcium to meet the requirements of both their own growth and the fetus.

 - Breastfeeding women – there is no increased requirement for calcium during breastfeeding, except for breastfeeding adolescents.

 - Elderly people – as we age, the skeleton loses calcium.
-Women lose more calcium from their bones in the 5–10 years around the age of menopause.
+Women lose more calcium from their bones in the five to 10 years around the age of menopause.
 However, both men and women lose bone mass as they grow older and need to make sure they get enough calcium in their diet to offset these losses.
 While a diet high in calcium cannot reverse age-related bone loss, it can slow down the process.